malcolm-brooks/raspi-powerctl/README.md

-# Raspberry Pi GPIO PC Power Switch
+# Raspberry Pi PC Power Control

 ## Overview
-This project contains the complete website root contents needed to host the Raspberry PI GPIO PC Power Switch site, allowing you to remotely power-on, sleep and shutdown one or more tower PCs.
+This project contains the complete website root contents needed to host the PC Power Control site, allowing you to remotely power-on, sleep and shutdown one or more desktop computers.

 ## Requirements
 * A Raspberry Pi or other GPIO equipped device capable of running a linux apache server.